kramer04/Weather_Station/README.md

 # Weather_Station
 Wheather station made with ESP32 Wroom + BME280 + TFT 2.4 parallel
+It uses Blynk app from Playstore or Applestore.

 You will need TFT_eSPI libraries from Bodmer and change User_Setup.h like this :